grafana/alloy/docs/sources/tutorials/get-started.md

       - "3000:3000"
 ```

-After running `docker-compose up`, open [http://localhost:3000](http://localhost:3000) in your browser to view the Grafana UI.
-In some newer
+After running `docker compose up`, open [http://localhost:3000](http://localhost:3000) in your browser to view the Grafana UI.
+In deprecated
-docker installs, this command may be run as `docker compose up` without the dash character.
+docker installs, this command may be run as `docker-compose up` with the dash character.

 ## Configure {{< param "PRODUCT_NAME" >}}